Pelanggan yang kami cintai! Salam sejahtera.

 11.13.
 KKP raises seaweed production target in 2017

 11.14.
-Seaweed production is targeted to rise 45 percent in 5 years
+Seaweed production is targeted to rise 45 percent

 11.15.
 Seaweed commodities are more strategic